gingerbeardman/gingerbeardman.github.io/_posts/2023-03-20-reviewing-the-iphone-xs-in-2023.md

 Yes, the iPhone Xs came out in 2018.
 I thought it would be interesting to review it in 2023.
 Plus, I only just bought one!

-I hung on to the old home-button form factor for as long as I could, using a 6s for the longest time, but two things made me move to an edge-to-edge phone.
-First, I was on an SE2020 which doesn't have enough RAM to run modern iOS well.
-The newer SE2022 has more RAM, but still suffers from the encroachment of user interface meant for edge-to-edge phones that do not work well on home-button devices: gestures, buttons, and weird spacings and misalignments: death by a thousand cuts.
+I hung on to the old home-button form factor for as long as I could, using a 6s for the longest time, but two things made me move to an edge-to-edge phone:

+1. I was on an SE2020 which doesn't have enough RAM to run modern iOS well.
+The newer SE2022 has more RAM, but still suffers from...
+2. the encroachment of user interface meant for edge-to-edge phones that do not work well on home-button devices: gestures, buttons, and weird spacings and misalignments: death by a thousand cuts.

-So, why an Xs over a newer iPhone?
+So, why an Xs over a *newer* iPhone?
 Many reasons.

 ## Good
 - Extra RAM is the biggest benefit, especially when it comes to multi-tasking